bmstefanski-archive/animal-shelter-manager/README.md

 You can add/delete your pet or check shelter's status.
 Everything is saved to the file (and loaded on the startup).

 ## How to use it? ##
-You can find below a few command, if you found any **typo** please inform me.
+You can find a few commands below, if you found any **typo** please inform me.

 | Command                             | Description                         |
 | ----------------------------------- | ----------------------------------- |